 Equipment/People Permitted on a Campsite

 - The maximum number of motor vehicles, tents, recreational vehicles and trailers permitted on a campsite is three.
 Only two of these may be used as sleeping quarters.
 EXCEPTION: when two tents are used as sleeping quarters, two motor vehicles may be permitted, but will be charged as two accommodation units.

-- NOTE: a campsite must be large enough to accommodate the maximum number of allowable units.
+- A campsite must be large enough to accommodate the maximum number of allowable units.
 Depending on a campsite's design and dimensions, a campground manager may decide that only one camping accommodation unit may be assigned to that campsite.
 Call the campground direct to find out if a second unit will be permitted upon check-in.

 - No more than six people may occupy a campsite unless they are all members of the same family unit.

 - Download the Regulations in Alberta's Provincial Parks & Recreation Areas pamphlet.